kosst/extended-methods/README.md

 # Extended Meteor Methods

-Create Meteor methods with before and after hooks.
+Create several Meteor methods with the same before and after hooks.

 Useful in situations where you want to execute one or more functions before and/or after methods, e.g. check for userId, roles, create logs etc.